buczek-j/BasicArducopter/README.md

 * Reboot the Intel Aero

 ### 5. Creating and Running Mission Files
 Missions are very easy to make with the BasicArdu wrapper.
+Note that different connection strings may be needed:
+* Simulator: 'tcp:127.0.0.1:5762'
+* Intel Aero: 'tcp:127.0.0.1:5760'
+* USB connection (M100): '/dev/ttyACM0'
 Here is an example mission:
 ```
-from BasicArdu import BasicArdu
+from BasicArdu import BasicArdu     # Arducopter Wrapper Class
+from CommonStructs import Frames    # Enumerators for the frames of reference

 # Main Method
 def main():